What is trauma informed?

 Comprehensive

 This course takes a deep dive into the causes and the solutions of birth-related trauma offering 65 professional education hours.
-You’ll learn from 93 topics taught over 9 learning modules backed by over 400 academic references.
+You’ll learn from 93 topics taught over 9 learning modules backed by nearly 500 academic references.

 In addition to extensive fully researched content, there are